 If you are a busy entrepreneur who is often on the road, changes up the place where you work, or your schedule and the time that you shut down for the day varies, it tends to be a little more difficult to root this habit.
 If planning out your day at the end of each day absolutely does not work for you, adjust to planning your day the following morning first thing during a 15-minute window you set aside.
 The important thing is that you do it as a consistent part of your routine and utilize the following steps to pave your way to a productivity day time and again.

 The 5 Daily Planning Pavers

 1. Review Your Current Day

 Review what occurred during your day.
 Think about the appointments you had, consider the meetings you attended, and read through the notes you took, as those items may trigger additional tasks.
-Also look at your task list to determine what did not get done.
+Also, look at your task list to determine what did not get done.
 Take a full inventory to determine what you did not finish so you can roll it over to the next day.
-Reviewing your day is a great way to remember an important task that may have fallen through the cracks or not been captured during the day.
+Reviewing your day is a great way to remember an important task that may have fallen through the cracks or one that had not been captured during the day.

 2. Preview Your Following Day

 Take a look at your calendar for tomorrow including any meetings or appointments you have.
 See when you are going to be working during the day and where, then determine if there’s anything additional you need to do to prepare for your day.
 If you have a meeting scheduled for 3 o’clock and haven’t had time to plan its agenda yet, you could make sure to allocate adequate time to prepare for the meeting the following morning.
 Previewing your following day gives you a day in advance to capture anything you might have missed and enables you to plan sufficiently.